Just-Some-Bots/MusicBot/_docs/installing/installers.md

 The `install.bat` file will set a temporary execution profile and execute the `install.ps1` file.
 If you are familiar with PowerShell and execution profiles / restrictions, feel free to skip the bat-file.
 The installer may request administrative access in order to install winget, git, python, and ffmpeg before it downloads the MusicBot files.
-Both files can be located in the Github repository.
+Both install files can be located in the Github repository.

 For users familiar with Command Prompt, these commands will quickly do the job.
 Do NOT start Command Prompt in admin mode, it will only cause trouble here.